Equipment Finance

 1. Introduction

-This policy sets out the obligations of GRENKE Leasing Limited (UK) (the ‘Business’) regarding data protection and the rights of customers (‘data subjects’) in respect of their personal data under the UK General Data Protection Regulation (UK GDPR), which sits alongside the Data Protection Act 2018 (DPA 2018).
+This policy sets out the obligations of grenke leasing Limited (UK) (the ‘Business’) regarding data protection and the rights of customers (‘data subjects’) in respect of their personal data under the UK General Data Protection Regulation (UK GDPR), which sits alongside the Data Protection Act 2018 (DPA 2018).
 We are also subject to the EU General Data Protection Regulation (EU GDPR) in relation to services we offer to individuals and our wider operations in the European Economic Area (EEA).
 Together, the UK GDPR and EU GDPR and referred to as ‘GDPR’.

 The GDPR defines personal data as any information relating to an identified or identifiable natural person (a ‘data subject’).
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.